TwoAnts/clash-subscription-updater/README.md

 ```

-It will init a config file in `$HOME/.config/clash-subscription-updater.yaml`
+It will find `clash-subscription-updater.yaml` in `$HOME/.config/` and current directory,
-you can add additional clash configs in the file to patch(prepend) to the subscription.
+you can add additional clash configs in the file to patch(prepend) to the subscription or just use command flags only.

 for example
 ```yaml